 - utm_campaign: This names the specific campaign the link was a part of.
 For example, you could use opening_day_deals or black_friday_sale.
 Example: utm_campaign=black_friday_sale

 - utm_source: Use this to identify where the traffic comes from.
-Possible sources include search engine, newsletter, or other referral.
+Possible sources include search engine, newsletter, or other referrals.
 Example: utm_source=facebook

 - utm_content: This highlights the call to action that worked.
 Example: CTAs include buy_now, click_here, learn_more, shop_now, or try_demo.

 Implementing UTM codes in Google Analytics will allow you to paint a more accurate picture of various data points which will help you track your marketing efforts.
-It uses this data to paint a more accurate picture of your visitors’ origins.
 You’ll obtain basic engagement information about visitors, such as their average session, bounce rate, and conversion rates.
-Remember that not all visitors are profitable, so Google helps you to see where your money is coming from.
+Remember that not all visitors are profitable, so Google helps you to identify where your money is coming from.

 There is one potential problem that marketers will need to account for when using UTM parameters.
 When these tags are added to URLs, they do not automatically change when the links change platforms or medium.
 For example, a customer could copy a link from your Twitter campaign to Facebook.
 Any potential clicks from that link would still show Twitter as the source in Google Analytics.